Shelagh Grosvenor, Duchess of Westminster: Personal life

-At a party at Blenheim Palace, Mary Cornwallis-West asked the Prince of Wales (later King Edward VII) to convince Hugh Grosvenor, 2nd Duke of Westminster to marry her daughter.
+At a party at Blenheim Palace, Patsy Cornwallis-West asked the Prince of Wales (later King Edward VII) to convince Hugh Grosvenor, 2nd Duke of Westminster to marry her daughter.
 The pair were married on 16 February 1901 and moved into Grosvenor House on Park Lane, a mansion that the Duke had inherited from his grandfather.
 Later they lived together at Eaton Hall, Cheshire.
 The Duke was one of the richest men in the world.
 Together, they had three children: